Lapel video shows police chase of stolen Albuquerque Fire Rescue truck

 NEW MEXICO (KRQE) – We’re now seeing the video of a woman leading New Mexico State Police on a chase in a stolen Albuquerque Fire Rescue truck.
 The woman stole Rescue 7 from a scene on Valentine’s Day, and drove it all the way to Grants, with police tailing her for miles.

 Yellowhorse has a long rap sheet, including a couple of other car theft charges before this one.
-Albuquerque Fire Rescue says the damage to Rescue 7 was minimal.
+AFR says the damage to Rescue 7 was minimal.